Gapminder/gapminder-ai/automation-api/README.md

 ## TODOs
 - when using --wait for `gm-eval evaluate`, the prompts are sent sequentially.
 So it must wait for first evaluator finish the batch before the second one can start.
 But we should send all batch at once.
-- improve the file naming in summarize step. (see the note above)